 Skip to main content

 Parenting teenagers is already a challenging journey with the ups and downs of adolescence.
-Puberty, peer pressure, school, and career plans are just some of the hurdles parents must navigate during this stage of their child’s life.
+Puberty, peer pressure, school and career plans are just some of the hurdles parents must navigate during this stage of their child’s life.
 What happens when this period is further complicated by a diagnosis of multiple sclerosis (MS) and how can parents provide their teen with the support they need?

 Dr. Sally Shaw, a psychologist with extensive experience in helping families of teenagers with MS, provides expert guidance on the unique challenges parents face.